KevinVG207/UmaLauncher/readme.md

 - Automatically start a browser window with the current trained character and support cards.
 - Automatically selects and scrolls to event choices when needed.
 - Displays a useful table of the current training facilities' details.
+  - Customize the table's rows and settings to your liking.
 - Supports Edge, Chrome and Firefox browsers.
 ### Inspect your training runs
 **(CarrotJuicer required)**